-So, you’re worried about those bald spots and the beautiful fur slipping off your chinchilla?
+So, you’re worried about those bald spots, hair loss, and the beautiful fur slipping off your chinchilla?

 Why do chinchillas lose their fur?

 Most commonly, chinchillas lose their fur due to stress, anxiety, or being held incorrectly causing what is known as a fur-slip.
 Chinchilla’s also chewing their own fur can cause fur loss.
 Dietary imbalances and hormones can also cause fur loss with a chinchilla.

 - Why Chinchillas Lose Their Fur Explained

 - Stress and Travel Can Cause Fur Loss With Chinchillas

 - Keep It Relaxed During Playtime To Avoid Fur Loss and Bald Spots